suneeta-mall/fable-flow/docs/features/book-production.md

 # Book Production

-FableFlow's book production feature transforms your story into professional, multi-format books ready for digital and print distribution.
-Using advanced layout algorithms and AI-powered formatting, it creates beautifully structured books in PDF, EPUB, and HTML formats.
+FableFlow turns your story into PDF, EPUB, and HTML books ready for digital and print distribution.

 ## Overview

-The book production pipeline creates complete books through:

-* Professional layout and typography
-* Contextual illustration placement
-* Multi-format generation (PDF, EPUB, HTML)
-* Table of contents and navigation
-* Cover design and metadata
+The pipeline handles layout and typography, contextual illustration placement, multi-format generation, table of contents and navigation, and cover design and metadata.

 ## Agent Architecture

-FableFlow uses a dedicated **Book Producer Agent** that:

-- Structures enhanced manuscript into book format
-- Integrates illustrations from the Illustrator Agent
-- Generates professional layouts for each format
-- Creates covers, TOC, front matter, and back matter
-- Ensures consistency across all output formats

-The Book Producer works after story processing and illustration generation are complete.
+A dedicated **Book Producer Agent** structures the manuscript, integrates illustrations from the Illustrator Agent, generates per-format layouts, and creates covers, TOC, front matter, and back matter, keeping all formats consistent.
+It runs after story processing and illustration generation.

 ## Book Formats

 ### 📕 PDF (Print & Digital)

-**Generated using ReportLab**

-- Print-ready layout with proper margins
-- Bookmarks for navigation
-- Page numbers and headers
-- Professional typography
-- High-resolution images
-- Embedded fonts
+**Generated using ReportLab.** Print-ready layout with margins, bookmarks, page numbers and headers, professional typography, high-resolution images, and embedded fonts.

 **Structure:**

 - Front Cover (with title overlay on illustration)
 - Title Page
 - Publication Information (copyright, credits)